People, Structure, and Committees

 COMPASS’ communication and public outreach activities support excellence in all other aspects of COMPASS’ work.
 The COMPASS Integrated Communication Plan is designed to coordinate all of COMPASS’ communication and public outreach activities under one guiding document and demonstrate how each of these activities can, and should, be used to augment the others.

-In addition, Section II of the Integrated Communication Plan meets federal MPO requirements for a Public Participation Plan.
-COMPASS has combined its Public Participation Plan with its other education and outreach activities in the Integrated Communication Plan to ensure all of these related activities are considered and planned as one complete program.
+In addition, Chapter 2 of the Integrated Communication Plan meets federal MPO requirements for a Public Participation Plan.
+COMPASS has combined its Public Participation Plan with its other education and outreach activities in the Integrated Communication Plan to ensure all communication activities support public participation efforts.

-COMPASS requested public and agency comment on the Integrated Communication Plan/Public Involvement Plan from April 17 – May 31, 2015.
-Public comments, and responses, are below and can be found in Appendices A and B.
+COMPASS requested public and agency comment on the draft Integrated Communication Plan/Public Participation Plan from April 30 – June 17, 2018.
+Public comments, and responses, are below and can be found in Appendices B and C of the plan.

-- Resolution 13-2015, adopting the Integrated Communication Plan
+- Resolution 10-2018, adopting the COMPASS Integrated Communication Plan

-- Public comments on draft Integrated Communication Plan
+- Public comments on draft COMPASS Integrated Communication Plan

 In 2015, COMPASS conducted a random household survey to determine the public’s awareness, knowledge, and opinions of COMPASS and its work products.
 This survey will be used to help improve COMPASS communication programs and provide baseline knowledge in preparation for the next update to the COMPASS Integrated Communication Plan (planned for 2018).
 Link to survey results.